christineqn/christineqn.github.io/_pages/about.md

 I approach these questions using a broad variety of methods including controlled experiments, field studies, archival analysis of large text corpora, natural language processing, and LLM-based coding.

-I am currently a PhD student at Columbia Business School.
+I am currently a Ph.D. student at Columbia Business School.
 Before that, I earned my B.A. in Cognitive Science from U.C.
 Berkeley (go Bears!).